Grammar and punctuation

 Example

-You may need to have your eyesight tested, a medical examination, or take a test before you can renew your licence.
+You may need to have your eyesight tested, a medical examination, or take a test before renewing your licence.

 Contractions

-Use simple contractions to create a conversational tone.
+Use contractions to create a more conversational tone.

 Example